LaurentRosenfeld/Perl-6-Miscellaneous/Challenges-in-Perl6/Collatz-sequences.md

 But if I understand correctly, I'm afraid his caching approach doesn't bring a really significant advantage, as the program does compute the full Collatz sequence for every number in the input range, and apparently only caches the length of the sequence.
 For the range ten times smaller (`1..1e5`) than the requirement, the program runs in 21 seconds on my computer.
 It appears that the caching approach is not very efficient.

-[Mohammad Anwar](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-054/mohammad-anwar/raku/ch-2.p6) cleverly used a multi subroutine to handle the two cases when computing the next number in the Collatz sequence:
+[Mohammad Anwar](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-054/mohammad-anwar/raku/ch-2.p6) cleverly used a multi subroutine to handle the two cases when computing the next term in the Collatz sequence:

 ``` Perl6
 sub MAIN(Int $n is copy where $n > 0) {